afterwind-io/wooly/README.md

 ## Summary

-**Wooly** is a 2D game engine written in Typescript, based on Canvas API.
+**Wooly** is a 2D game framework written in Typescript, based on Canvas API.
 The object tree model and coding style are largely inspired by [Godot][_godot].

 It is rather simple, but still battery-included.
 Built-in functions including: